Chart Color Schemes

 Upper Mount Gravatt's residents are healthier than average in comparison to broader Australia with prevalence of common health conditions quite low among the general population though higher than the nation's average across older, at risk cohorts

-Upper Mount Gravatt residents show relatively positive health outcomes, with low prevalence of common health conditions among the general population, though higher than the national average in older, at-risk cohorts.
+Upper Mount Gravatt residents show relatively positive health outcomes, with low prevalence of common conditions among the general population, but higher than national averages for older at-risk cohorts.

 Private health cover stands at approximately 52% of the total population (~6,335 people), slightly above the average SA2 area rate.
-Mental health issues and asthma are the most prevalent medical conditions, affecting 8.4% and 6.7% of residents respectively, while 72.3% report being completely clear of medical ailments, compared to 75.7% in Greater Brisbane.
-The area has 15.1% of residents aged 65 and over (1,826 people).
-Health outcomes among seniors require more attention than the broader population.
+Mental health issues and asthma are the most prevalent medical conditions in the area, affecting 8.4% and 6.7% of residents respectively.
+A total of 72.3% of residents report being completely clear of medical ailments, compared to 75.7% across Greater Brisbane.
+The area has 15.1% of residents aged 65 and over (1,826 people), with health outcomes among seniors requiring more attention than the broader population.

 Frequently Asked Questions - Health